 The Degenerate Art Ensemble probes the cosmos, ninja fighting, and bagels

-Time Out New York April 2009
+Time Out, New York

 With a lead who sings like Bjork, a penchant for the quirky and light overtones of Pina Bausch--inspired dance theater, Seattle's Degenerate Art Ensemble could be grouped into a genre I call "whimsically disturbing performance art." ...the performers are so refined that they leave no doubts about the show's future success.